urbanware-org/salomon/README.md

 ## Requirements

+The *SaLoMon* project was developed on (and for) the *Bash* shell, which is the default shell on many *Unix*-like systems (or at least *Linux* distributions).

-The *SaLoMon* project uses popular shell utilities that should be pre-installed by default on *Unix*-like systems, see the included `REQUIREMENTS` file.
+Furthermore, it uses popular shell utilities that should be pre-installed by default on *Unix*-like systems, see the included `REQUIREMENTS` file.

 ## Useless facts